moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 This script will create a non-optimized JavaScript bundle targeted for debugging purposes targeted to the Android platform.

-You can find the bundle file in `android/app/src/main/assets/index.android.bundle`.
+You can find the bundle file, `index.android.bundle`, in the project's root directory.

 ## `npm run build:android:js:prod`

 This script will create an optimized, production-ready JavaScript bundle targeted to the Android platform.

-You can find the bundle file in `android/app/src/main/assets/index.android.bundle`.
+You can find the bundle file, `index.android.bundle`, in the project's root directory.

 ## `npm run build:android:aab:prod`